p4535992/foundryvtt-arms-reach/README.md

 **[Arms Reach Feature](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach)**

-The iteraction distance is measure by the distance between a token and the door.
-So, to iteract with a door, the player need to have a token selected (or own a token).
+The interaction distance is measure by the distance between a token and the door.
+So, to interact with a door, the player need to have a token selected (or own a token).

 * Enable the GM to select the maximum distance that players can interact with a door (needs a token selected) (DM bypass this limitation)